Red-Handed

 "Red-Handed" is the 15th episode of the American fairy tale/drama television series Once Upon a Time, which aired in the United States on ABC on March 11, 2012.

 The series takes place in the fictional seaside town of Storybrooke, Maine, in which the residents are actually characters from various fairy tales that were transported to the "real world" town by a powerful curse.
 This episode deals with Red Riding Hood's backstory, and Ruby being hired by Emma.

 It was written by Jane Espenson, while being directed by Ron Underwood.

+Title card

+Red Riding Hood walks through the Enchanted Forest.

 Plot

-Opening sequence

-Red Riding Hood is shown in the forest.